toicca/QGValidation/README.md

 ```bash
 source init_setup.sh
 ```
 This command should install everything needed.
-Tihs only needs to be done once.
+This only needs to be done once.
 When starting a new session just run:
 ```bash
 source activate_setup.sh
 ```